scraperwiki/dumptruck/readme.md

 Reference
 =================
+## Initializing
+Highwall's initialization method takes the following keyword arguments.

+* `dbname`: Database file to save to, default is highwall.db
+* `vars_table`: Table to use for `Highwall.get_var` and `Highwall.save_var`, default is `_highwallvars`

 ## Summary of methods
-Highwall gives you eight functions.
+Once you've initialized a Highwall object, you can use eight functions.

 These two are the coolest.